Body hair and confidence

 As I would soon find out, the only people who did criticize my body hair were people who didn’t even really know me.
 Some of my family was skeptical about it, a lot of people asked me why I was doing it, but the reactions from my friends and family were minimal.
 I wouldn’t have started shaving again, even if my family had started making snarky comments, because I liked it, but the fact that they didn’t let me feel confident about myself more easily.

 Now I don’t really think about it much — and apparently neither do the 1 in 4 millennial women who don’t shave their armpits, either.
-The mentality behind female body hair is changing, for sure, but there are still a lot of people out there who would never consider not shaving or are openly repulsed by the idea of women not shaving.
+The mentality behind female body hair is changing, for sure, but there are still a lot of people who would never consider not shaving or are openly repulsed by the idea of women not shaving.

 That doesn’t make any sense to me.
 Like much about the way we present ourselves, there are a wide variety of likes and preferences when it comes to our appearances, especially for women.
 Shave or don’t shave, it shouldn’t make a difference, but for some reason, it does.
 Having body hair weighed on my confidence for a while, but so did the constant pressure to shave.

-It doesn’t matter to me if other women shave or don’t, I just want to be happy in my own body and I want other men and women to feel the same.
+It doesn’t matter to me if other women shave or don’t, I just want to be happy in my own body and I want other people to feel the same.
 And if me not caring about my leg and armpit hair now convinces someone that hair is a normal part of our bodies (which it is) like that woman at the train station did for me, that’s even better.